How to Use VBA Case Statement (13 Examples)

 End Sub

-We have declared X as Integer and it will store the value which we are giving input.
-Here, the MOD operator will give the remainder of a division and when the value of this remainder is 0 the number will be even otherwise it will be odd.
+We have declared X as Integer and it will store the value that will be input.
+The MOD operator will return the remainder of a division, and when the value of this remainder is 0 the number will be even otherwise it will be odd.

 even or odd